courselabs/kubernetes/labs/secrets/README.md

 The product team would own the Deployment YAML which references the Secrets and ConfigMaps.
 The workflow is decoupled, so the DevOps team can deploy and manage the app without having access to the sensitive data.

-Play the ocnfig management team and create secrets from your local store:
+Play the config management team and create secrets from your local store:

 - [configurable.env](secrets/configurable.env ) - a .env file for loading environment variables
 - [secret.json](secrets/secret.json) - a JSON file for loading as a volume mount